PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 :::note
 Modification of PX4 code is not *needed* to meet most computer vision use cases.
-To discuss the interfaces or how to integrate other features join the PX4 slack channel: #computer-vision.
+To discuss the interfaces or how to integrate other features join the [PX4 support channel](../contribute/support.md) to discuss
 :::

 ## Px4 Vision Carrier Board Pinouts